This is part of our Method pack of free writing resources. Writer Simon K Jones shares his most useful digital tools.

 This might all sound quite abstract, so let’s take a look at how I’ve used Trello to work on a couple of different projects:

 Trello keeps everything loose and adaptable, which aligns much more closely with my writing method than writing linear notes into a document.
-In an ideal world I’d have a giant wall in a studio covered in post-it notes; Trello is a more practical alternative.
+In an ideal world I’d have a giant wall in a studio covered in post-it notes; Trello is a more practical, digital alternative.

 A writer should always have a notebook to hand.
 Waiting until you get home to record a good idea is a risky business, they have a tendency to flutter away when you’re not paying attention.
 I usually keep a physical notebook and pen with me but my preferred approach is to use an online note-keeping service, such as Evernote or Google Keep.